Mental health care in Oregon/SW Washington

 If you have care needs related to your background or culture, please let us know so we can work together to find the right care for you.

 Mental health is how you’re feeling emotionally and psychologically.
 Just like physical health, sometimes things can go wrong.
 We recognize that background and culture play a large part in one’s mental health, which is why we work with you to develop a care plan that meets your specific needs.

 When feelings become so overwhelming that you’re unable to function normally or live your desired life, it may mean you’re experiencing symptoms of a mental health condition and that it’s time to seek support.

-We provide care in many ways — from help resolving a crisis and stabiliizing a new condition to assistance managing more chronic conditions.
-You can also get a consultation with primary care anytime.
-As your partner in health, we offer a range of treatment options, so we can work with you to determine what options are right for your specific needs.
+We provide care in many ways from help resolving a crisis or challenging transition, consultation with primary care, to brief stabilization of new conditions or assistance managing more chronic conditions.
+As your partner in health, we offer a range of treatment options so we can work with you to determine what options are right for your specific needs.

 Our team of compassionate care providers is skilled in promoting hope and working with you to reach your goals:

 Your care extends beyond therapy, medication, and treatment.
-Take advantage of many things you can do on your own to support a healthy balance of mind, body, and spirit.
+Take advantage of things you can do to support your own ongoing wellness and help you keep a healthy balance of mind, body, and spirit.

 - Personalized mental health and wellness programs